 One such benefit is subsidized training.
 If your small business invests in educating employees — sending them to conferences, seminars, and even offering to cover some college classes for them — employees will appreciate your investment in their future.

 Or, consider offering unlimited vacation, the option for employees to work remotely, or summer Fridays.
 The cost for you as an employer is relatively low, but the perk may attract candidates looking for a more flexible work environment.

-When You've Grown Enough That Health Insurance is Mandatory
+When Health Insurance Is Mandatory